 In John 10:34–35, Jesus said, “Scripture cannot be broken.”
 That is, not only is the Bible’s historical record accurate, but in prophecy, morality, theology, and every other teaching the Scriptures cannot be contradicted or confounded.
 In Luke 24:25–27, Jesus rebuked His disciples for not believing all that “the prophets” had spoken (which He equated with “all the Scriptures”).
 So, in Jesus’s view, all Scripture is trustworthy and should be believed.

 Jesus constantly quoted Scripture as a basis for His own teaching about how to live, such as church discipline (Matthew 18:16), marriage (Matthew 19:3–9), God’s requirements for eternal life (Matthew 19:16–19), and the greatest commandment (Matthew 22:37–39).

 No standard is higher than Scripture for what we are to believe or obey.
 For Jesus all the Scriptures were trustworthy and authoritative.

 He used the Old Testament to justify cleansing the temple (Matthew 21:12–17) and picking grain on the Sabbath (Luke 6:3–4).
 He relied on Scripture, the sword of the Spirit (Ephesians 6:17), to resist the temptations of Satan (Matthew 4:1–10).
-And He stated unambiguously that the Old Testament supercedes all manmade traditions and ideas.
+And He stated unambiguously that the Old Testament supersedes all manmade traditions and ideas.
 No standard is higher than Scripture for what we are to believe and obey (Matthew 15:1–9; Mark 7:5–13).
 There is no evidence that Jesus picked and chose some parts of the Old Testament, such as the so-called theological, moral, or religious portions, and rejected others.
-For Him all the Scriptures were trustworthy and authoritative, down to the last letter (Matthew 5:18).
+For Him, all the Scriptures were trustworthy and authoritative, down to the last letter (Matthew 5:18).

 Understandable as Written